 In addition to its use in research, the VIMS fish collection is also frequently used in education and training.

-Dr. Eric J. Hilton, Curator and Assistant Professor of Marine Science
+Dr. Eric J. Hilton, Curator and Associate Professor of Marine Science